ctools/ctools/doc/source/users/reference_manual/ctlike.rst

 ``(refit = no) [boolean]``
     Perform refitting of solution after initial fit.

+``(like_accuracy = 0.005) [real]``
+    Absolute accuracy of maximum likelihood value.
+Reducing this value will increase the number of iterations and provide a more accurate maximum log likelihood value.
+Converserly, decreasing the value will result in less iterations at the expense of a less accurate maximum likelihood value.

 ``(fix_spat_for_ts = no) [boolean]``
     Fix spatial parameters for TS computation.